 The Julia MacFarlane Chair in Diabetes Research

 In 1983, the University of Calgary received a gift of money to set up the Julia McFarlane Chair in Diabetes Research.
 In 1993, the Diabetes Association (Foothills) joined forces to raise additional funding for the Chair.
-In 2011, when the Diabetes Association (Foothills) was assumed by the Canadian Diabetes Association, the Association committed up to $1.2 million to this partnership (up to $250,000 per year for five years), raised through local fundraising efforts, to support the Julia McFarlane Chair in Diabetes Research.
+In 2011, when the Diabetes Association (Foothills) was assumed by Diabetes Canada, Diabetes Canada committed up to $1.2 million to this partnership (up to $250,000 per year for five years), raised through local fundraising efforts, to support the Julia McFarlane Chair in Diabetes Research.

 The aim of this partnership is to: develop and maintain a world class program in diabetes research; provide leadership to the Julia McFarlane Diabetes Research Centre; work to foster, integrate and co-ordinate diabetes research within the Faculty of Medicine; develop and monitor annual budget; promote collaborative diabetes research across disciplines, building on strengths and utilizing the existing resources available in the University of Calgary, Faculty of Medicine; augment the scholarly activities of the diabetes research program (including both fundamental and clinical research) through recruitment of outstanding students and research associates.